Last Updated on

 Your menus and navigation will need to be changed up for mobile.
 We’ve mentioned already that it’s extremely frustrating when the visitor can’t get where they want to go, which is not always obvious on mobile websites.

-Most ecommerce sites’ desktop menus rely on hover animations, which is one thing that needs to change on a mobile device.
+Most eCommerce sites’ desktop menus rely on hover animations, which is one thing that needs to change on a mobile device.
 But fitting all this information into a smaller, touch-optimized menu can be difficult.

 You’ll most likely want to use a hamburger menu on mobile to replace this.
 This must be clean, intuitive and easy to navigate.